FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/listcost.md

 ## Description

-A charge inclusive of the impacts of free-tier, volume/tier-based, BYOL-based and dynamically priced SKU rates, while excluding any other discounts or the amortization of upfront charges (one-time or recurring).
+A suggested provider-published cost inclusive of the impacts of free-tier, volume/tier-based, BYOL-based, and dynamically priced SKU rates, while excluding any other discounts or the amortization of relevant purchases (one-time or recurring) paid to cover future eligible charges.

 ## Content Constraints